hercychang/prep-step-1/how_to_repl.md

 The left side of the screen is a Ruby file.
 You can write multiple lines of code in the file and run them all at once by clicking "run."
 Type `puts "hello"` in the file.
 Press enter to create a new line then type `2 + 2`.
-Click "run."
+Click _run_.

 You're now ready to code alongside our examples!
 You may use either the shell or the file.
 Using the file may be more convenient when writing multi-line code, as in the methods chapter.

+We embed Repl.it in this GitBook for many of our code examples.
+Feel free to experiment there!

 Happy coding!

-**Note:** If you choose to install Ruby on your Mac, follow [these steps][rbenv-setup].
-Beware that installing Ruby can lead to unexpected obstacles.
-Hence we recommend using Repl.it.

-[rbenv-setup]: configuration/rbenv_setup.md